 ABC News’ Andrew Fies reports:

-In town to support Mayor Rahm Emanuel’s effort to shrink “inner-city food deserts” — areas devoid of grocery stores and healthy food choices — and to advance her own agenda of healthy eating and fitness, the first lady toured the urban farm and learned about aquaponics, worm composting and various types of indoor agriculture, such as oyster mushroom chandeliers.
+There to support Mayor Rahm Emanuel’s effort to shrink “inner-city food deserts” (areas devoid of grocery stores and healthy food choices) and to advance her own agenda of healthy eating and fitness, the first lady toured the facility and learned about aquaponics, worm composting and various types of indoor agriculture, such as oyster mushroom chandeliers.

 At one point standing over a compost pile, the first lady picked up a worm and said mischievously to the media, “It’s alive!”

-Obama went down rows of “curly” kale in one of the several greenhouses that sit outside the large warehouse facility, receiving guidance from farm staff tending these year-round crops.
+Outside the large warehouse facility sit several greenhouses.
+The first lady went down rows of “curly” kale in one of them, getting guidance from farm staff tending these year-round crops.

-At the event, the first lady joined Emanuel to announce the opening of 17 new grocery stores across the city.
+At the event, the first lady joined with Emanuel to announce the opening of 36 new grocery stores across the city.

 Her stop today is part of Obama’s national tour to promote her Let’s Move initiative.
 The campaign aims to promote healthy eating and exercise while combating childhood obesity.
 Earlier this month, Obama rallied with 400 children in an effort to break the world record for most people doing jumping jacks in a day, calling the National Geographic Kids sponsored program “Let’s Jump!”